contextual-contribs/contextual/README.md

 # contextual
+What if you could invent a new programming language, designed purely to simplify your life as a programmer, without *any* of the constraints of existing languages?

-A proposal for a new programming language, or meta-language, designed for radical brevity plus human-readability.
+This is a proposal for a new programming language, or meta-language, designed for radical brevity plus human-readability.
+Think CoffeScript or Clojure without all the cruft.

 This project is bold enough to propose coding practice which some people might find scary.
 The radical goals of this project will not be comfortable for everyone, and we're OK with that.
 We're not trying to please everyone.
 We're trying to please programmers who are tired of having to over-explain themselves to the computer.